intel/pmem-csi/DEVELOPMENT.md

 ================================

-If DeviceMode is switched between LVM and Direct(ndctl), please keep in mind that pmem-csi driver does not clean up or reclaim Namespaces, therefore Namespaces plus other related context (possibly LVM state) created in previous mode will remain stored on device and most likely will create trouble in another DeviceMode.
+If DeviceMode is switched between LVM and Direct(ndctl), please keep in mind that PMEM-CSI driver does not clean up or reclaim Namespaces, therefore Namespaces plus other related context (possibly LVM state) created in previous mode will remain stored on device and most likely will create trouble in another DeviceMode.